mjuenema/python-gpsdshm/README.rst

 *python-gpsdshm* is implemented using Swig_ and requires the `gpsd` header files for compilation.

-.. important:: Many Linux distributions ship the gpsd package **without** shared memory support.
+Many Linux distributions ship the gpsd package **without** shared memory support.
 See `Compiling gpsd with shared memory support`_ for details how build gpsd with shared memory support.

 .. _`gpsd`: http://www.catb.org/gpsd/
 .. _Swig: http://www.swig.org/Doc1.3/Python.html